liebke/mechanician/README.md

 The *Instructor's* evaluations of the *Assistant's* performance can be really useful, as are it's recommended revisions to the instructions, but sometimes its revisions will only include instructions covering the errors it determined the *Assistant* made, and you may want to add additional instructions to cover other cases; you can do this by manually editing the draft instructions before commiting them or by asking the *Instructor* to make further revisions.

-You can edit the draft instructions before commiting them, and you can also ask the *Instructor AI* to make further revisions.

 ### Instruction Auto-Tuning AITools